-Large scale changes occur in the circulation features associated with the onset phase of Indian monsoon (Pearce and Mohanty 1984, Ananthakrishnan et al. 1983, Ananthakrishnan and Soman 1988, Soman and Krishna Kumar 1993, Joseph et al. 1994, Joseph et al. 2006).
+Indian monsoon (Ananthakrishnan et al 1983; Pearce and Mohanty 1984; Ananthakrishnan and Soman 1988; Soman and Krishna Kumar 1993; Joseph et al 1994, 2006).
 At the date of monsoon onset, there is a band of deep convection (low OLR) in the east-west direction passing through southern tip of India, a maximum cloud zone as identified by Sikka and Gadgil (1980).
-Fig.1 shows the spatial structure of composite mean OLR during the onset phase.
+Figure 1 shows the spatial structure of composite mean OLR during the onset phase.
 During the summer monsoon onset phase, major changes are also observed in the atmospheric wind flow at all levels.
-There is an appreciable acceleration of cross equatorial flow across the Somali coast and westerly zonal flow over the equatorial Indian Ocean (Fig.2).
+There is an appreciable acceleration of cross equatorial flow across the Somali coast and westerly zonal flow over the equatorial Indian Ocean (figure 2).
 The westerly zonal flow extends up to 600 hpa.
-The relative humidity of the air also increases at least up to 500hpa (Rao 1976).
-At the upper tropospheric levels, the onset is generally associated with a northward shift in the subtropical westerly jet stream to the north of the Tibetan Plateau and the westward shift of the guasi-stationary trough at 500hpa, from about 90°E to about 80°E. Yin (1949) was the first to link the process of monsoon onset to the displacement of westerly troughs in the circumpolar westerlies and shift of the sub-tropical jet (STJ) to the north of the Himalayan periphery.
-A tropical easterly jet stream also appears over south India in association with the monsoon onset (Koteswaram 1958 & 1960).
+The relative humidity of the air also increases at least up to 500 hpa (Rao 1976).
+At the upper tropospheric levels, the onset is generally associated with a northward shift in the subtropical westerly jet stream to the north of the Tibetan Plateau and the westward shift of the quasi-stationary trough at 500 hpa, from about 90°E to about 80°E. Yin (1949) was the first to link the process of monsoon onset to the displacement of westerly troughs in the circumpolar westerlies and shift of the subtropical jet (STJ) to the north of the Himalayan periphery.
+A tropical easterly iet stream also appears over south India in association with the monsoon onset (Koteswaram 1958, 1960).
 Murakami and Ding (1982) have suggested that the onset is related to the warming of the Eurasian region by diabatic heating.
-Thus the onset of the monsoon over India is linked to a combination of regional and planetary scale changes over the entire Indian monsoon region.
+Thus, the onset of monsoon over India is linked to a combination of regional and planetary scale changes over the entire Indian monsoon region.
 There exists a variety in the linkages of the onset process with the seasonal developments of transitions in the regional and planetary-scale features.
-Pearce and Mohanty (1984) found that the period prior to monsoon onset consists of two main phases 1) a moisture buildup phase over the Arabian sea during which synoptic and mesoscale transient disturbances develop and b) a rapid intensification of the Arabian sea winds and a substantial increase in latentheat release, essentially a large scale feedback process.
+Pearce and Mohanty (1984) found that the period prior to monsoon onset consists of two main phases:

+- a moisture buildup phase over the Arabian Sea during which synoptic and mesoscale transient disturbances develop and - a rapid intensification of the Arabian Sea winds and a substantial increase in latent-heat release, essentially a large scale feedback process.

 Soman and Krishna Kumar (1993) studied the climatological features of atmospheric circulation associated with the monsoon onset.
-The relative humidity builds up suddenly in the vertical a few days before the onset at the respective stations.
+The relative humidity builds up suddenly in the vertical, a few days before the onset at the respective stations.
 The vertically integrated zonal moisture transport at individual stations over the peninsula increases sharply with respect to the south Kerala onset, with appropriate lag in time.
-The composite outgoing long wave radiation fields over the north Indian Ocean (Figure not shown) show rapid buildup of convective activity over the southeast Arabian Sea and east Bay of Bengal with the approach of the monsoon.
-Krishnamurti and Ramanthan (1982) examined observational aspects of the evolution of energy exchanges and differential heating during the GARP Monsoon Experiment MONEX.
+The composite outgoing long wave radiation fields over the north Indian Ocean (figure not shown) show rapid buildup of convective activity over the southeast Arabian Sea and east Bay of Bengal with the approach of the monsoon.
+Krishnamurti and Ramanathan (1982) examined observational aspects of the evolution of energy exchanges and differential heating during the GARP Monsoon Experiment MONEX.

-2. Definition of Monsoon Onset over Kerala (MOK)
+2. Definition of monsoon onset over Kerala (MOK)